rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 ## Subtyping obligations

-One thing worth discussing are subtyping obligations.
+One thing worth discussing is subtyping obligations.
 When you force two types to be a subtype, like `?T <: i32`, we can often convert those into equality constraints.
 This follows from Rust's rather limited notion of subtyping: so, in the above case, `?T <: i32` is equivalent to `?T = i32`.